noredact/doc-paster/README.md

 # TO DO
 - Change how text is sent to avoid the rapid pressing issue
 - Add images to this readme for better instructions
-- The "> " file indicator when the first file is selected seems to not render properly sometimes
+- The "> " file indicator sometimes doesn't get cleared properly